 Hard brushing can stain teeth as it wears away the hard enamel surface, it also creates a rough tooth surface that can stain quicker from coloured food and drinks like red wine, coffee, tea, coloured drinks, curry, chocolates and more.

-This can result from injuries of teeth in children or adults from trauma or decay if the tooth becomes infected and after root canal treatment.
+This can result from injuries of teeth in children and adults.
+They can also result from trauma, accidents, sports injuries, decay, infected tooth or after root canal treatment.

-Tetracycline’s taken during pregnancy, some mouth washes are also know to be reasons for teeth staining.
+Tetracycline’s taken during pregnancy, some mouth washes are also know to be reason for teeth staining.

 Ageing can cause discoloured teeth as a natural process.
 Also excess fluoride in water during the developmental stages of teeth, old amalgam fillings, stained fillings, dental caries, acidic reflux and smoking are known reasons for having discoloured teeth.